qiskit-community/qiskit-aqt-provider/docs/guide.rst

 Listing remote and simulator resources
 ======================================

-A configured provider can be used to list available remote and local simlator quantum computing backends.
+A configured provider can be used to list available remote and local simulator quantum computing backends.

 Each backend is identified by a *workspace* it belongs to, and a unique *resource* identifier within that workspace.
 The *resource type* helps distinguishing between real hardware (``device``), hosted simulators (``simulator``) and offline simulators (``offline_simulator``).